 43 “When an unclean spirit goes out of a man, he goes through dry places, seeking rest, and finds none.

 44 Then he says, ‘I will return to my house from which I came.’
 And when he comes, he finds it empty, swept, and put in order.

 45 Then he goes and takes with him seven other spirits more wicked than himself, and they enter and dwell there; and the last state of that man is worse than the first.
 So shall it also be with this wicked generation.”

 Yeshua was speaking of the Pharisees here, but He might just as well have been speaking of our people.
 Our Orthodox brothers think of themselves as being good and righteous because they are descendants of Judah, and because they perform the works of their hands.
-How many in the Messianic world think they are doing all that they need to do because they wear tzitzit, keep Sabbath and festival days, and abstain from food and water for twenty-four hours on Yom Kippur?
+How many in the Messianic world think they are doing all that they need to do because they wear tzitzit, keep Sabbath and feast days, and abstain from food and water for twenty-four hours on Yom Kippur?

 Yahweh’s Spirit is capable of flourishing in us even when we are fasting.
 In fact, it even nourishes us.

 31 In the meantime His disciples urged Him, saying, “Rabbi, eat.”

 32 But He said to them, “I have food to eat of which you do not know.”